mna/tcheck/README.md

 # tcheck

 A pure Lua module with no external dependency that provides simple sanity-checks of types for values.
+It doesn't aim to turn Lua into a typed language or anything fancy, it's just basically the equivalent of the `luaL_check...` functions in the Lua/C API that you will typically want to have at least on your public functions.

 * Canonical repository: https://git.sr.ht/~mna/tcheck
 * Issue tracker: https://todo.sr.ht/~mna/tcheck